SNudell/Xiputer/README.md

 Furthermore this was designed to run on macos, but will most likely also work on any sort of linux machine.

 ### Complexity
-Obviously, since determining whether a graph is k-colorable is NP-hard, so for large instances this tool will not produce answers quickly, if at all.
+Obviously, since determining whether a graph is k-colorable is NP-hard, for large instances this tool will not produce answers quickly, if at all.
 However it is nice to test theories in small examples.
 One Note is that the number of variables of the cnf formula will be exactly the number of nodes of the graph times the number of available colors.
 Moreover for each node there will be a clause with k variables and a:="k choose 2" clauses with 2 variables.